Noah Syndergaard: Personal life

 Syndergaard maintains an active social media presence, particularly on Twitter.
 While recovering from Tommy John surgery, Syndergaard used his social media presence to form a book club with fans, stating reading was both a way to feel connected with fans and a way to further his education, as he did not attend college.
 In 2021, he publicly feuded with Dodgers pitcher Trevor Bauer over Twitter regarding an incident in which Bauer's personal website advertised New York Mets merchandise, suggesting that Bauer had signed with the team, when he had actually signed with the Dodgers.
 Later that year, Syndergaard also feuded with retired radio announcer Mike Francesa on Twitter after Syndergaard's decision to leave the Mets for the Angels.

+In a May 2025 post on Instagram, Syndergaard thanked Donald Trump and United States Secretary of Health and Human Services Robert F. Kennedy Jr. for inviting him to the White House for a live reading of the MAHA report.
+He described the people associated with report as his "mentors and amazing people leading the charge."
+In May 2026, Syndergaard was among several professional athletes present in the Oval Office when Trump signed a proclamation reinstating the Presidential Physical Fitness Award.
+In an interview the same day on The Ingraham Angle, he praised Trump.
+He called it "a dream come true" to meet the president, said he was "envious of [his] mental energy" and claimed he did not "quite understand" criticism of Donald Trump.